kenzan100/japalisp/README.md

 # Japalisp
-Japanese Programming Language as natural as possible.
+Japanese Programming Language made as natural as possible.
 Its Github Page is [here](https://kenzan100.github.io/japalisp).

 # Why I made this